 Unless you have a dedicated top notch IT team at your disposal, don’t even think about touching these wares.
 However, if you have a top notch IT team, why do you need to use undocumented and unsupported legacy code along with dated development environments?!

-A small team of developers with the advent of SQL and the latest development tools, can create parsers, a segmenter, a fuzzy match engine and a top notch user interface for both offline or online translation.
-It would take a similar time to use undocumented legacy code and shackling development environments to end up with less optimal results.
+A small team of developers with the advent of SQL and the latest development tools is sufficient.
+They can create parsers, a segmenter, a fuzzy match engine and a top notch user interface.
+They can do that for both offline or online translation.
+It would take a similar time to use undocumented legacy code.
+This is without using shackling development environments that lead to less than optimal results.

 In spirit, we all are for integration and open source.
 But repackaging old and tried tools into new industry killer apps by hiding them behind an open source, integration and industry-standards wrapper is not acceptable.
-The localization industry has gained enough technical savvy in the past decade to know that overstated stories like this no longer hold water.
+The localization industry has gained enough technical savvy in the past decade.
+It knows that overstated stories like this no longer hold water.